Mass spectra and strong decays of charmed and charmed-strange mesons: Abstract

 \section{Abstract}

 A semi-relativistic potential model is adopted to calculate the mass spectra of charmed and charmed-strange meson states up to the $2D$ excitations.
 The strong decay properties are further analyzed with a chiral quark model by using the numerical wave functions obtained from the potential model.
+By using the strong decay amplitudes extracted from the chiral quark model, we also systematically study the coupled-channel effects on the bare masses of the $1P$-wave states, since the masses of $D^*_{s0}(2317)$ and $D_{s1}(2460)$ cannot be explained with bare $1P$-wave states within the potential model.
 Based on our good descriptions of the mass and decay properties for the low-lying well-established states, we give a quark model classification for the high mass resonances observed in recent years.
 In the $D$-meson family, $D_0(2550)$ can be classified as the radially excited state $D(2^1S_0)$; $D_3^*(2750)$ and $D_2(2740)$ can be classified as the second orbital excitations $D(1^3D_3)$ and $D(1D'_2)$, respectively; $D_J^*(3000)$ may be a candidate of $D(1^3F_4)$ or $D(2^3P_2)$; while $D_J(3000)$ may favor the high mass mixed state $D(2P'_1)$; however, there still exist puzzles for understanding the natures of $D_1^*(2600)$ and $D_1^*(2760)$, whose decay properties cannot be well explained with either pure $D(2^3S_1)$ and $D(1^3D_1)$ states or their mixing.
-In the $D_s$-meson family, $D_{s3}^*(2860)$ favors the $D_s(1^3D_3)$ assignment; $D_{s1}^*(2700)$ and $D_{s1}^*(2860)$ may favor the mixed states $|(SD)_1\rangle_L$ and $|(SD)_1\rangle_H$ via the $2^3S_1$-$1^3D_1$ mixing, respectively; $D_{sJ}(3040)$ may favor $D(2P_1)$ or $D(2P_1')$, or corresponds to a structure contributed by both $D(2P_1)$ and $D(2P_1')$; however, the newly observed resonance $D_{s0}(2590)^+$ as an assignment of $D_s(2^1S_0)$, neither the mass nor the width can be well understood in the present study.
+In the $D_s$-meson family, $D_{s3}^*(2860)$ favors the $D_s(1^3D_3)$ assignment; $D_{s1}^*(2700)$ and $D_{s1}^*(2860)$ may favor the mixed states $|(SD)_1\rangle_L$ and $|(SD)_1\rangle_H$ via the $2^3S_1$-$1^3D_1$ mixing, respectively; $D_{sJ}(3040)$ may favor $D_s(2P_1)$ or $D_s(2P_1')$, or corresponds to a structure contributed by both $D_s(2P_1)$ and $D_s(2P_1')$; the newly observed resonance $D_{s0}(2590)^+$ as an assignment of $D_s(2^1S_0)$, by including coupled-channel effects the mass of $D_s(2^1S_0)$ is close to the observed value, however, the width cannot be well understood in the present study.
 Many missing excited $D$- and $D_s$-meson states have a relatively narrow width, they are most likely to be observed in their dominant decay channels in future experiments.